The first thing you should know about your cover letter is that it will not get you a job.

 Use my blog post as your guide for writing your next cover letter.

-It will save you a lot of time and headache.
+It will save you a lot of time and headaches.

 Or you can purchase a professional resume and cover letter package here, and I’ll write it for you.